Okowa assures on improved living standards for Deltans, workers

 By Festus Ahon

-DELTA State Governor, Senator Ifeanyi Okowa, yesterday reassured Deltans and the working class of his administration’s commitment to the upliftment of their living standards and sustainable development of the State.
+Delta State Governor, Senator Ifeanyi Okowa, has reassured Deltans and workers of his administration’s commitment to the upliftment of their living standards and sustainable development of the State.

 Okowa who spoke in Asaba while receiving the new Executive Council members Trade Union Congress, TUC in the state, told organized labour to always disseminate appropriate information to the workers to engender industrial harmony in the polity.